 Racing in Beverley can be documented as far back as over 300 years’ ago, and the founding of The Jockey Club in 1752 really formalised its presence in the town.
 With the founding of The Jockey Club, the occasional racing at nearby Westwood Pasture was recognised, and Beverley Racecourse was founded.
 The first grandstand at the site of Beverley Racecourse was funded, and it was completed in 1767.
 It cost £1,000 and gave locals somewhere to go with a structured race calendar and up-to-date (for the time then!) facilities.
-Despite there definitely being an appetite for horseracing locally, the sport never quite found its regular home at Beverley.
-Racing halted for years at a time and the course fell into disrepair periodically.
+Despite there definitely is an appetite for horseracing locally, the sport never quite found its regular home at Beverley.
+Racing halted for years at a time, and the course fell into disrepair periodically.
 It wasn’t until the 19th century that racing finally settled and demand grew to spectate the sport.
 A three-day meeting was booked in every spring, and local trainer Richard Watt began to gain notoriety as he trained his horses locally.
-Four of those horses went on to win the St Leger, including the now famous Altisidora!
+Four of those horses went on to win St Leger, including the now-famous Altisidora!

-Beverley Racecourse continued to grow from strength to strength and began to feature some of the more prominent races in the British calendar, even giving the nearby York Racecourse a run for its money competition-wise!
+Beverley Racecourse continued to grow from strength to strength.
+It began to feature some of the more prominent races in the British calendar, even giving the nearby York Racecourse a run for its money competition-wise!
 Legendary Grand National winner Red Rum raced at Beverley in his flat racing days but only finished fifth!

 Whilst Beverley Racecourse is no longer one of the most prominent venues in the British horseracing scene; it does still host some big-name races.
 The two biggest are the Hilary Needer Trophy and the Beverley Bullet Sprint Stakes.
 The former takes place every May, over five furlongs for horses aged three years and up, and the latter every August, over five furlongs for horses aged two years and up.